Key dates and times in new Tory leadership race

 - Monday 9pm: Result of any second ballot announced.
 The loser of the “indicative” vote may drop out, in which case a new leader emerges without the involvement of party members.

-- Tuesday to Friday: If two candidates remain, party members across the UK will vote online.
+- Tuesday to Friday: If two candidates still remain, party members across the UK will vote online.

 - Friday October 28, 11am: Members ballot closes.